669 words

 }

 Heads up!
-If your function has dependencies, you need to zip the whole folder, not just the script.
+Got dependencies?
+Then zip the whole folder, not just the script.

 Creating Archives from Multiple Files#

-Ugh, I wish Terraform let us specify multiple files directly, but no, it’s a diva. 👀 The workaround?
-Gather files in a temp folder first:
+Okay so, I really wish Terraform let us list multiple files outright.
+It won’t.
+Total diva. 👀 The workaround is to gather everything into a temp folder first:

 resource "terraform_data" "prepare_files" {